atomaszewicz/Bond/RStudio/Analysis.md

 rate<-read.xlsx("jb_clean.xlsx",3)
 ```

-*Note: Before we begin I must acknowledge a typo that was found at about the halway point in the project, at the end of the Rating section (thanks for spotting it Brad).
+*Note: Before we begin I must acknowledge a typo that was found at the end of the Rating section (thanks for spotting it Brad).
 The actor of the film "On Her Majesty's Secret Service" is named "George Lazenby", not "George Lazen" as I erronously typed it.
-This error remains in the Rating section, but has been fixed for the Box Office sections and beyond.
+This typo remains in the Rating section, but has been fixed for the Box Office sections and beyond.
 I apologize for any confusion.*

 ## Ratings

+Let's take a look at the online ratings first.
+The 4 metrics we used are Rotten Tomatoes (RT) critic scores, RT user scores, LetterBoxd user scores and IMDb user scores.
+These were chosen because they had ratings for all of the films in the franchise and because of their popularity (all the user-based ones have ~>10,000 votes per Bond film).
+Each user-rating site has their own method to aggregate the users scores into a single number, which help fight bots and spammers, but they also tend to rate different types movies differently.
+With that in mind, let's take a look at how the different metrics score the Bond films differently.

 ### Metrics

-First let's look at how the different sites average ratings relate.
+First let's look at how the different metrics rated the Bond franchise on average.

 ```R
 #We make variables for each rating type, as well as the average of the 4, then make a table of the values